In the Spotlight

 Art Explorers: Learning Art History Through Hands-On Creativity

-In our monthly Art Explorers program, ages 8-12 discover artists and explore their iconic styles through art projects.
+In our monthly Art Explorers program, ages 8-12 discover artists and their iconic styles through art projects.
+We'll study Leonora Carrington on Dec.
+12.

 Post Author